 Key Stage 1

 From September 2014, children are assessed in relation to the expectations for their age.
-For every child we carefully consider whether they are working at their age related expectations (ARE), slightly/ significantly below or slightly/ significantly above.
+For every child we carefully consider whether they are working at 'pre-curriculum expectations for their year group', 'working towards the expectations for their year group', 'working at the expected standard for their year group' or 'working above the expected standard for their year group'.
 By regularly monitoring and tracking children’s progress, we ensure that anyone needing additional support is quickly identified so that interventions can be put into place, enabling children to meet or exceed their targets.